 Why Walking is a Good Form of Exercise

-I’ve watched countless programs on healthy living and read masses of articles on the subject.
-But one of the best pieces of advice I heard was on the radio from a doctor that specialised in exercise.
-He said that all exercise is good no matter if it’s strenuous or not.
+I’ve read a great number of articles about exercise and healthy living.
+Plus, have watched a countless number of programs on the subject.
+But one of the best pieces of advice, I’ve heard, was broadcasted on the radio.
+From a doctor that specialises in exercise.
+He said that all exercise is good, no matter if it’s strenuous or not.
 The best exercise is the one that you can stick to.
-The only rule is that you do something that keeps your body moving for a good period of time.
+The only rule is that you do something that keeps your body moving, for a good period of time.
 He was an advocate for walking.

-It is always tough when trying something new, like exercise for the first time.
-This is especially true when your autistic like me.
+It’s always tough to try something new, like exercise for the first time.
+This is especially true when your autistic/Aspie.
 You like things the way they are, and take comfort in doing the things you’re used to.
 Change is a scary thing, but sometimes change is for the better.
 Once you have done it a few times you start enjoying it.
-It gradually becomes easier and part of your new routine.
-Then you will get to the stage where you will get upset when you don’t exercise.
+It gradually becomes easier, and part of your new routine.
+Then you will get to the stage where it will upset you, when you don’t exercise.

 What to Wear